 I couldn't have predicted that little kernel of an idea would turn into something so significant and positive.

 I need to thank everyone who reads and supports this site for a fabulous 10+ years, and I look forward to 10+ more.

 I also owe a debt of gratitude to everyone at SiteSell for giving me the tools, information and support I needed to make it happen.
 I couldn't have done this without them.

 In reflecting on the successes of the last 10 years, I find I'm not moved to brag about buying fabulous material things.
-I do earn a comfortable income.
+I do earn enough that going back to a nine to five job makes no sense for me.
 The reality is, we all have expenses, and I'm grateful I can help provide for my family.
 But that's not what ultimately motivates and excites me in any work that I do.